ariasarch/MPS_Sample_Code/README.md

 **Parameters:**
 - **Temporal Correlation Threshold**: How similar calcium traces need to be to consider merging (0.75 = 75% correlated).
 Scale with recording length using the figure above as a guide.
 - **Spatial Overlap Threshold**: How much the two components must overlap spatially (0.3 = 30% minimum overlap).
 Prevents merging neurons that happen to fire together but occupy different spatial locations.
+- **Maximum Component Size**: Caps the size (in pixels) of a merged component (5000 default).
+Prevents an aggressive merge from fusing many fragments into one oversized blob.
+- **Input Selection**: Uses the cleaned components from Step 4f (the "clean" set).
+This is the only input option and does not normally need changing.
+- **Maximum Number of Components** (Advanced): 0 = no limit.
+Cap the number of components processed during a quick test run; leave at 0 for full runs.

+---

+#### Step 4h: Artifact Rejection

+> **Optional step.** Step 4h sits between Step 4g and Step 5.
+It is most useful for brain regions with strong autofluorescence (for example striatum), where large, lipofuscin-rich or vascular structures can otherwise be mistaken for neurons.
+If your preparation is clean you can skip it.

+Step 4h flags large, **non-neural** components - autofluorescence, lipofuscin, and blood vessels - and moves them to a **quarantine** set.
+Crucially, quarantined components are **not deleted**: the kept (neural) components flow downstream into CNMF, while the quarantined ones are saved separately so you can always inspect them or subtract them later.

+**How it decides what is non-neural:** Real GCaMP neurons have sparse, right-skewed traces (fast rise, slow decay) and compact footprints.
+Autofluorescence and vessels differ on both counts - their traces are flat or slowly drifting rather than bursty, and their footprints are large, diffuse, or elongated.
+No single feature is decisive, so Step 4h combines several temporal and spatial measures and only quarantines a component when it is **large AND looks non-neural**.
+Small, genuine cells are never touched.

+**Parameters:**
+- **Max Cell Size (px)**: Only components at or above this size (1000 default) are eligible for quarantine.
+Anything smaller is treated as a real cell and kept regardless of the other measures.
+- **Min Trace Skewness**: Below this value (0.3 default) a trace looks flat or non-bursty rather than spiky.
+Genuine calcium traces are strongly right-skewed.
+- **Min Trace SNR**: Peak-over-noise using a robust (MAD) noise estimate.
+Below this (2.0 default) the signal is too weak to be a confident neuron.
+- **Max Drift Ratio**: Fraction of trace power in the slowest frequency band (0.6 default).
+Above this the trace is dominated by slow drift - the signature of bleaching autofluorescence rather than transient neural activity.
+- **Min Solidity**: Footprint area divided by its convex-hull area (0.4 default).
+Below this the footprint is diffuse or irregular rather than a compact blob.
+- **Only quarantine LARGE components (recommended)**: When enabled, the size gate above is required - a component must be large before any of the non-neural measures can quarantine it.
+This is the safest setting and protects small real cells.
+- **Min Flags (if not size-gated)**: If the size gate is turned off, a component must trip at least this many non-neural measures (2 default) before it is quarantined.
+- **Also save quarantine collapsed into ONE component**: In addition to saving each quarantined component individually, also save them collapsed into a single combined component - convenient for quickly visualising or subtracting the total artefact signal.

+**Outputs:** A kept set (the artifact-rejected components that continue into Step 5) and a separate quarantine set, both saved to the cache.
+Run it like any other step - from its panel in the GUI or with `python run_step.py 4h` - and use the QC viewer to plot either set (`4h` for the kept components, `4hq` for the quarantine); see [Command-Line and Batch Processing](#command-line-and-batch-processing).

 ---